cb-kubecd/jx-demo/README.md

 # jx-demo

-A sample project for the cd-process cluster
+A sample project for the cd-process cluster.

 We use this to validate the cluster.